Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

-This Chocolate Cake for Two is perfect for Valentine's Day.
-This cake is perfectly moist, chocolate-y with the most decadent crumb.
+This Chocolate Cake for Two the perfect small batch dessert.
+This cake is perfectly moist, chocolate flavor with the most decadent crumb.
 On top, are piped out roses, topped with a sprinkling of flaky sea salt.

 How to Make Chocolate Cake for Two